dask/distributed/docs/source/scheduling-policies.rst

 2. For embarrassingly-parallel workloads like a ``client.map``, there can be a minor increase in overhead per task, because each time a task finishes, a scheduler<->worker roundtrip message is required before the next task starts.
-In most cases, this overhead is not even measureable and not something to worry about.
+In most cases, this overhead is not even measurable and not something to worry about.

    This will only matter if you have very fast tasks, or a very slow network—that is, if your task runtime is the same order of magnitude as your network latency.
 For